 We subscribe to Ten Guiding Principles as we work to help improve the health and well-being of individuals, families and communities.

-Incorporated as a public education organization in 1991 and based in Washington, DC, the International Food Information Council Foundation is formally recognized as a §501(c)(3) not-for-profit under the U.S. Tax Code.
+Incorporated as a public education organization in 1991 and based in Washington, D.C., the IFIC Foundation is formally recognized as a §501(c)(3) not-for-profit under the U.S. Tax Code.
 We do not lobby or further any political, partisan, or corporate interest.
 We maintain certain standards to assure our commitment to science-based information.
 Please see our Frequently Asked Questions section for additional information.

 We also serve as a news media resource.
-We provide science-based information to the media and refer journalists to our 350 independent, credentialed experts on a variety of nutrition and food safety topics.
+We provide science-based information to the media and refer journalists to our 400+ independent, credentialed experts on a variety of nutrition and food safety topics.

 The following examples demonstrate the variety of valuable programs, initiatives, and products that we offer to deliver impact.

 As a public education foundation, we are committed to helping the next generation of nutrition and food safety communicators.
-The Sylvia Rowe Fellowship Award, named in honor of our former President and CEO, was established to give promising students and recent graduates a six to twelve week paid internship at our offices in Washington, DC, in order to enhance their capabilities and communication skills.
+The Sylvia Rowe Fellowship Award, named in honor of our former President and CEO, was established to give promising students and recent graduates a six- to twelve-week paid internship at our offices in Washington, D.C., in order to enhance their capabilities and communication skills.